librocco/librocco/README.md

 This makes rush link the package depended upon (`@librocco/ui` in this case) in the the depending package's (`@librocco/web` in this case) `node_modules`.

-After adding a new local dependency `rush update` needs to be ran to apply the canges.
+After adding a new local dependency `rush update` needs to be ran to apply the changes.

 #### Web